-Knee Replacements are some of the most common surgeries.
+Knee replacements are some of the most common surgeries, and the lawsuits associated with them are common too.
 In fact, surgeons perform over 600,000 knee replacements yearly, just in the United States alone.
-So when doctors perform hundreds of these surgeries every single day, you’d think things would be pretty flawless.
+So when doctors perform hundreds of these surgeries every single day, you’d think mistakes would be kept to a minimum.

 Unfortunately, that’s not always the case.
 In fact, many knee replacement surgeries go wrong.
 And with more and more people facing knee problems, more and more knee replacement lawsuits are surfacing.
 Either surgeons are neglectful while operating, or devices have flaws.
 Negligence or manufacturing issues surrounding knee replacements can cause many serious complications.
 These include multiple corrective surgeries or permanent damage.